Madrid Itineraries

 Iconic Sights to Hidden Gems

-Escape-room challenge: Fox in a Box Madrid
+Group Challenge: Escape Room at Fox in a Box

 Gentle scenic stroll: Paseo del Prado (short, level section)